scubamount/YAPR/README.md

 - Restart Star Citizen if the log has stalled
 - Verify file permissions on the log directory

+### Kill Statistics Not Loading
+- Ensure `yapr_export.json` is in the same directory as the application
+- Check file permissions on the export file
+- Statistics will be created automatically if file is missing

 ## Contributing

 Please feel free to submit pull requests or open issues for bugs and feature requests.